rodan123/piblock/README.md

 08/14/16

 12) Added code to change handling of short blacklist entries.
 Changed the behavior to require that any blacklist entry of less than 5 characters must match the callerID name exactly.
 Pure numeric blacklist entries are exempted and blacklist entries of 5 or more characters will still match as a substring.

+08/15/16

+13) Added code to prevent blacklist entries from matching the date and time fields in the callerID string.